robrich/net-testing-xunit-moq/README.md

 At the beginning of the talk we start with the `start` folder.

-At the end of the talk we'll finish with the `end` folder.
+At the end of the talk we'll finish with the `done` folder.

 Running the tests
 -----------------